phoebetronic/getlin/render/README.md

 # render

-Module architectures of `graphs` modules can be rendered using [Graphviz] and the [DOT language].
+Module architectures of `graphs` Modules can be rendered using [Graphviz] and the [DOT language].
 Reading from left to right, in our example we design a learnable system that requires an input Vector of 512 bits, and produces an output Vector of 2 bits.
 The vertically alligned layers are concatenated and connected with each Module of the following layer.
 Modules are described as records, stating their respective Module names at the top.
-Graphs of modules form arbitrarily nested clusters.
+Graphs of Modules form arbitrarily nested clusters.
 Below the left-most cluster produces a concatenated output Vector of 4 times 16 bits.
-Each and every of the following modules receives this concatenated output Vector as individual input vector for their respective clusters, forwarding bits and their transformations deeper and deeper into the system.
+Each and every of the following Modules receives this concatenated output Vector as individual input vector for their respective clusters, forwarding bits and their transformations deeper and deeper into the system.
 The following figure can be rendered by running the code below via `go run main.go`.